Wednesday, January 8, 2025

 https://www.jewfaq.org/hebrew_alphabet

-Rev. Taylor (1833) (PP. 340-341):
+Rev. Taylor (1833) (PP. 187, and 340-341):

 https://books.google.com/books?id=QbARAAAAYAAJ&pg=RA1-PA340&dq=baal+samen&hl=en&newbks=1&newbks_redir=0&source=gb_mobile_search&sa=X&ved=2ahUKEwjy36qOiPj6AhW3MlkFHfxtC9AQ6AF6BAgHEAM#v=onepage&q=baal%20samen&f=false